Camp Details & FAQs

 Why can't my camper sign up for vocals only?

-We are offering vocal instruction to all the campers this year, however, we feel it very beneficial for all singers to have knowledge of an instrument, as well as all instrumentalists being able to sing.
+We are offering vocal instruction to all the campers this year, however, we feel it is very beneficial for all singers to have knowledge of an instrument, as well as all instrumentalists being able to sing.
 Providing instrument instruction to vocalists will help create a more well-rounded music experience.
 We have all instruments available at camp, so you don't need to own one!

 Why do vocalists have to pick an instrument to study during instrument class?

-Since we have all campers study an instrument at camp, choosing the "Vocals" option guarantees that your camper will be one of the singers in her band but will also be learning an instrument.
+Since we have all campers study an instrument at camp, choosing the "Vocals" option guarantees that your camper will be one of the singers in their band but will also be learning an instrument.
 So during the instrument class in the morning, they would take either a guitar, bass, drums or keyboard class, and during band rehearsal in the afternoon, they would be one of the lead vocalists (there are typically two vocalists per band).

 If my camper chooses Vocals/Guitar, do they play both in their band?